-In August-November 2015, during its Palermo Sicily drydock refit, the cruise ship was stretched.
+(lengthening) In August-November 2015, during its Palermo Sicily drydock refit, the cruise ship was stretched.
 An ~80 ft / 25 m long prefabricated middle-section was added.
 The refit resulted in an increased passenger capacity (new cabins), new shops, a Water Park with slides and waterfalls.
 Following the overhaul, the Lirica ship re-entered service on November 4, 2015, leaving from Genoa Italy on 19-day Transatlantic repositioning cruise to South America (ending in Rio de Janeiro Brazil on Nov 23).

 (pier collision) On April 29, 2012, upon maneuvering for docking in call port Civitavecchia-Rome (Italy), strong winds pushed the vessel against the pier.
 The ship sustained hull damages in the area between its bow and bulwarks (portside extension above deck level).

 The collision was reported to the Italian authorities and the ship was inspected before departure.
-The last Mediterranean cruise (scheduled for Nov 10) was cancelled, allowing the vessel to entered drydock for repairs (November 12-17, 2012).
+The last Mediterranean cruise (scheduled for Nov 10) was canceled, allowing the vessel to entered drydock for repairs (November 12-17, 2012).
 Immediately after the drydock followed a Transatlantic repositioning cruise to Florida, ending in homeport Port Everglades (Fort Lauderdale) on Dec 4.

 Note: Actually, this type of marine accidents is called “allision” (striking a fixed object) as opposed to “collision” (striking another vessel).

 |25 March 2002||Ship Collision / Allision|